nickna/Neighborly/Neighborly.Python/README.md

 Neighborly is an open-source vector database designed to store and retrieve high-dimensional vector data efficiently.

 # Features
-* Multithreaded and Thread-safe operations for CPython!
+* Thread-safe operations for multi-threaded CPython!
 * Disk-backed Storage: Efficiently handle large volumes of vector data with memory caching and disk storage for persistence.
 * High Performance: Optimized for fast read and write operations.
 * Cross-Platform Compatibility: The backing library is cross-platform compatible and will go anywhere Python does